Types of Black and Brown Caterpillars (Pictures and Identification)

 Isabella tiger moth caterpillar is a furry caterpillar with black and rusty brown hairs

-The banded woolly bear has tufts of fuzzy-looking bristles that are black at either ends and reddish-brown or bronze in the middle.
+The woolly bear (also known as the woolly worm) is a fuzzy black and brown caterpillar.
+This caterpillar has tufts of fuzzy-looking bristles that are black at either end and reddish-brown or bronze in the middle.
 The harmless furry caterpillar is covered in stiff hairs.
-Although the black and brown caterpillar has a jagged appearance, it’s not a stinging caterpillar, and you can safely handle it.
+It has a jagged appearance, but it’s not a stinging caterpillar.

 Also called the black-ended bear, the woolly bear is more of a black caterpillar when it’s immature.
 As it grows, it becomes woollier and more reddish as it nears the pupation stage.
 However, the larva’s distinctive black-brown-black appearance makes it easily recognizable.